casper-network/ceps/text/0006-equivocation-catastrophes.md

 ### Social consensus

-For the initial version of this CEP, we assume that we have some kind of platform that enables open communication between validators and CasperLabs.
+For the initial version of this CEP, we assume that we have some kind of platform that enables open communication between validators.
 The chosen platform should allow for storing, linking, referencing and displaying the whole public process and communication.
 We also should make sure that the content is in a format that can be displayed elsewhere.

 The first essential step will be determining the starting point for the network after the restart.
 The suggested approach here would be to agree upon the new initial global state, new set of validators and restart the network as if it was starting from scratch.